gdmarmerola/gdmarmerola.github.io/_posts/2017-11-28-ts-for-contextual-bandits.md

 ![]({{ "assets/img/ts_for_contextual_bandits/contextual-img-1.png" | absolute_url }})

 The plot shows us that an ideal strategy would select Bandit 0 if $x$ is greater than 0, and Bandit 1 if $x$ is less than 0.
-In the following plot, we show the bandits rewards over time depending on a sine wave varying $x$.
-The green and red shaded areas show the best action at each time.
+In the following plot, we show the bandits rewards over time depending on $x$ varying like a sine wave.
+The green and red shaded areas show the best action at each round.

 <div class="myvideo">
    <video  style="display:block; width:100%; height:auto;" autoplay controls loop="loop">